What Is Bulletproof Protein Fasting? Why You Should Protein Fast Weekly

 Protein fasting ramps up “cleanup mode” in your cells

-Over time, cells accumulate dead organelles, damaged proteins, and oxidized particles that interfere with cell function and accelerate aging.
-The body’s natural cleaning process (autophagy), which recycles the junk in your cells and turns it into energy, is the equivalent of burning your trash to stay warm.
+Over time, cells accumulate dead organelles, damaged proteins and oxidized particles that interfere with cell function and accelerate aging.
+Autophagy is the body’s natural cleaning process.
+It recycles the junk in your cells and turns it into energy.

 Does protein fasting interfere with muscle mass?

 Not only does protein fasting not interfere with building muscle, but it can also benefit your muscles.
-Autophagy is required to maintain muscle mass, and it inhibits muscle breakdown in adults.
+Autophagy is required to maintain muscle mass.

-If you are interested in staying younger and building muscle by spending less time working out (and who isn’t?), of course it makes sense to hack autophagy.
+If you are interested in staying younger and building muscle by spending less time working out (and who isn’t?), it makes sense to trigger autophagy.